storagebits/KISSS/README.md

 ![KISSS - Keep It Simple Slide Scanner](https://github.com/storagebits/KISSS/blob/master/images/final.jpg?raw=true)

+It uses a Raspberry Pi which control the slide projector via a simple relay and a DSLR to capture the slides.
+Then it does some post processing operations and send it to the cloud !

 My dad was doing a lot (LOT) of photographies, exclusively on slides.
 From the early 1960's up to the early 1990.
 Since 30 years, for many reasons, those slides and their memories are sleeping in the attic...

 ![KISSS - Keep It Simple Slide Scanner](https://github.com/storagebits/KISSS/blob/master/images/slidestock.jpg?raw=true)